nestordemeure/nestordemeure.github.io/content/writing/guides/spaced_repetition.md

 [^many]: The number of card you can comfortably add in a day *obviously* depends a lot on how long and correlated your cards are.
 Adding five tiny cards all tackling the same concept would be fine, but I would not add two medium-sized cards covering different topics.

 [^break]: Furthermore, tackling a topic from different complementary angles [has been shown](https://universeofmemory.com/spaced-repetition-apps-dont-work/) to improve recall significantly.

+[^caveat]: One caveat is that breaking down knowledge too much can lead us to lose track of the structure underlying it.
+In this case, or if you will have to gather this knowledge (you might be remembering parts of a speech, but you will have to present the full speech), I would recommend breaking down the knowledge *and* having big all-encompassing cards that give you occasions for larger reviews of a topic.

 ## Further Reading